DarkWiiPlayer/nyooom/readme.md

 ## Goals

-1. `skooma/render` should stay small enough to use it as just a helper library to generate some dom nodes in any sort of web environment.
+1. `nyooom/render` should stay small enough to use it as just a helper library to generate some dom nodes in any sort of web environment.
-1. `skooma/observable` should likewise function as a standalone reactive state management library to be used with or without a framework
+1. `nyooom/observable` should likewise function as a standalone reactive state management library to be used with or without a framework
-1. A developer who doesn't use skooma should be able to read any code using it and piece together what it does based on structure and function names
+1. A developer who doesn't use nyooom should be able to read any code using it and piece together what it does based on structure and function names
-1. Skooma should be easy to gradually introduce into an application that uses a different framework or no framework at all
+1. Nyooom should be easy to gradually introduce into an application that uses a different framework or no framework at all
-1. Skooma should make it easy to gradually replace it with a different solution should it prove unfit for a project it is being used in
+1. Nyooom should make it easy to gradually replace it with a different solution should it prove unfit for a project it is being used in
 1. The library should be hackable so that developers can tweak it for different environments like SSR or frameworks